Factbox-Who are the Americans being detained in Russia?

 GORDON BLACK

-An active duty U.S. staff sergeant based in South Korea, Black was detained on May 2 in Vladivostok in the Russia’s Far East on suspicion of stealing 10,000 roubles ($110) from his Russian girlfriend.
-Citing local prosecutors, Russian independent media reported he had also subsequently been charged with threatening to kill her.
+An active duty U.S. staff sergeant based in South Korea, Black was detained on May 2 in Vladivostok in Russia’s Far East on suspicion of stealing 10,000 roubles ($113) from his Russian girlfriend.
+He was also subsequently charged with threatening to kill her by grabbing her by the neck during a quarrel.

 The Pentagon said Black had broken army rules by travelling to Russia without authorisation, having passed through China.